Mission-KI/LP-EDC-Plugin/README.md

-# EDC - EDPS Extension
+# EDC - EDP Extension

 To extend the EDC with the EDPS functionality, this extension provides the following features: